The Application Process

-During the group interview; (simulated studio experience) we will discuss your motivation to study architecture and will talk through your portfolio, exploring your approaches to drawing and design.
+During the group interview, which will simulate a studio experience, we will discuss your motivation to study architecture and will talk through your portfolio, exploring your approaches to drawing and design.

 Your personal statement should explain any experience or skills you have which relate to the study of architecture, as well as your motivation to undertake the programme.
 In addition, you should describe any experiences/extra-curricular activities which have influenced your decision to study architecture.

 For international students (or home/EU students based overseas), we will ask for a digital portfolio containing evidence of original work, as described above.
 This should be saved and sent as a PDF, with a file name which includes your name and UCAS reference number.

 Images should have a clear title and date, and you should include confirmation that your work is original.
 Details of how to submit your portfolio will be sent by the Admissions team.